 Can GHK-Cu Improve Skin Firmness and Texture?

-While GHK-Cu is primarily explored for elasticity and surface texture, PTD-DBM is investigated separately for its possible role in supporting skin structure through modulation of a different cellular signaling pathway.
+Most findings remain limited to laboratory and early-stage studies.
+While GHK-Cu is primarily studied for its effects on elasticity and texture, PTD-DBM is investigated separately for its role in supporting skin structure by activating the Wnt/β-catenin signaling pathway.

 Could PTD-DBM Improve Skin Firmness or Reduce Wrinkles?